Get a free document review here.

 But, will the document work?
 Will it achieve the goals you had in mind?

-It’s time for the review phase.
+It’s time for the document review and test phase.
 Time to find out what other people think of your work.
 Or perhaps time to send it ‘upstairs’ for sign-off.

 Too often authors simply e-mail the document around to colleagues in the office with a message like “I’ve written this.
 What do you think?”
 If they don’t hear anything back they assume it’s all OK.
-But a review process like this rarely provides confidence that the thoughts in your head will be effectively transferred to other people’s heads.
+But a review process like this rarely provides confidence that the document will communicate effectively.
+In fact, such a sloppy document review process could be reckless writing.

-So what should be going on when you ask people to review a document?
+So, when you ask people to review a document focus on assessing how well the document will achieve purpose.
 Try these five steps:

 1. Develop thick skin.